mcquo011/Note-Taker/README.md

  This is a simple note-taking application that allows users to create, read, and delete notes.
 The application uses Node.js and the Express web framework to handle HTTP requests and serve HTML and JSON responses.

- Building this application gave me experience using the Express framework.
-This was my first time deploying an application to Heroku.
+Building this application gave me valuable experience working with servers and handling GET and POST requests.
+I learned how to use the Express framework to create a web server, handle routing and middleware, and serve static files.
+I also gained experience working with JSON data, reading and writing files, and generating unique IDs for new notes.

+Deploying the application to Heroku was also a valuable learning experience.
+I learned how to create a new Heroku app and deploy the code to the Heroku server.
+I also gained experience troubleshooting issues that arose during the deployment process.

  ## Built With